-Our lead product candidate is YUTREPIA for the treatment of PAH.
-YUTREPIA is an inhaled dry powder formulation of treprostinil designed with PRINT to improve the therapeutic profile of treprostinil by enhancing deep lung delivery while using a convenient, low resistance dry-powder inhaler ("DPI") and by achieving higher dose levels than the labeled doses of current inhaled therapies.
-The United States Food and Drug Administration ("FDA") tentatively approved our New Drug Application ("NDA") for YUTREPIA for the treatment of PAH in November 2021.
+Our lead product candidate is YUTREPIA for the treatment of PAH, PAH and PH-ILD.
+YUTREPIA is an inhaled dry powder formulation of treprostинil designed with PRINT to improve the therapeutic profile of treprostинil by enhancing deep lung delivery while using a convenient, low resistance effort dry-powder inhaler ("DPI") and by achieving higher dose levels than the labeled doses of current inhaled therapies.
+The In November 2021, the United States Food and Drug Administration ("FDA") tentatively approved our New Drug Application ("NDA") for

+YUTREPIA for the treatment of PAH in November 2021.
 The FDA also confirmed that the clinical data in the NDA would support our pursuit of an amendment to our NDA to treat patients with pulmonary hypertension and interstitial lung disease (PH-ILD) upon the expiration of regulatory exclusivity in March 2024.
-We filed an amendment to our NDA to include PH-ILD as a labelled indication on July 24, 2023.
-The FDA accepted the amendment to our NDA and has set a Prescription Drug User Fee Act (PDUFA) goal date of January 24, 2024.
+We PAH.
+In July 2023, we filed an amendment to our NDA to include add PH-ILD as a labelled indication on July 24, 2023.
+The to the label for YUTREPIA.
+We are currently awaiting final action by the FDA accepted the amendment with respect to our NDA and has set a Prescription Drug User Fee Act (PDUFA) goal date of January 24, 2024.
+NDA.